loda-lang/loda-rust/install.md

 ---

-## Step 2 - Install Loda Lab
+## Step 2 - Install LODA Lab

 #### Step 2 A

-Check out [Simon Strandgaard's Loda Lab repository](https://github.com/neoneye/loda-lab) on your computer.
+Check out [Simon Strandgaard's LODA Lab repository](https://github.com/neoneye/loda-lab) on your computer.

 A good place checking it out locally in the `$HOME/git/loda-lab` dir.